toru173/nomi-discord-python/README.md

 !['Double-click the Update Script' Screenshot](./docs/images/readme/'Double-click%20the%20Update%20Script'%20Screenshot.png)

-Once running, press enter to allow an update in the current installation directory.
-You can choose a new directory if you want.
+Once running, press enter to update the software in the current installation directory, or choose a new directory.

 !['Press Enter to Update' Screenshot](./docs/images/readme/'Press%20Enter%20to%20Update'%20Screenshot.png)